sethgrid/go_sample/README.md

 To get started, you must set your GOPATH.
 This command sets the GOPATH and displays your PATH.
 Make sure Go is in your path.
 `source set_go_path.sh`

+To run the test:
+`cd src/helloworld && go test`

 To build the binary:
 `cd src/helloworld && go build`